AtandiweNdamase/Data-Governance-week-1/README.md

 Semi-structured: Data that contains additional information to enable the native format to be searched and analyzed.
 Zettabyte
  A zettabyte is a big number.
 A really big number.
-It’s 1021, or a 1 with 21 zeros after it
+It’s 1021, or a 1 with 21 zeros after it Data vs Information data is raw , items like pictures , audio and numbers that have no meaning in isolation.
+No analysis needed and not organised not very usefull alone.
+ Information: organized and dependant on context,processed data that is organised and given meaning usefull alone.

+ Data drives decision making ,
+ Enterprise Arcitechture : Using standards and established principles, organizations can analyze, design, plan, and implement the right technologies, policies, and projects to support business goals.
+ A subset of EA is data architecture. data architecture is the manner in which data design and management decisions are being made to align with EA and in turn, with the business
+ Life cycle of Data:
+ 1.Creation:  This is the stage at which data comes into being.
+It may be manual or automated and get created internally or externally.
+Data is created all the time by a vast number of activities that include system inputs and outputs.
+ Storage :Once data is created and assuming you want it available for later use, it must be stored.
+It most likely will be contained and managed in a database.
+The database needs a home, too as a local hard drive, server, or cloud service.
+ Usage:  Hopefully you’re capturing and storing data because you want to use it.
+Maybe not immediately, but at some point, perhaps for analysis.
+Data may need to be processed to be useful.
+That could include cleansing it of errors, transforming it to another format, and securing access rights.
+ Archival:  In this stage, you identify data that is not currently being used and move it to a long-term storage system out of your production environment.
+If it's needed at some point in the future, it can be retrieved and utilized.
+ Destruction:  Despite a desire by some to keep everything forever, there is a logical point where destruction makes sense or is required by regulation or policy.
+Data destruction involves making data inaccessible and unreadable.
+It can include the physical destruction of a device such as a hard drive.